-The discount rate used to measure the total pension liability was 7.50 percent.
+The discount rate used to measure the total pension liability was 7.50 percent, which was unchanged from the prior year.
 The projection of cash flows used to determine the discount rate assumed that the funding policy specified in the South Carolina State Code of Laws will remain unchanged in future years.
 Based on those assumptions, each System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following table presents the sensitivity of the School District's proportionate share of the net pension liability of the Plans to changes in the discount rate, calculated using the discount rate of 7.50 percent, as well as what it would be if it were calculated using a discount rate that is 1.00 percent lower (6.50 percent) or 1.00 percent higher (8.50 percent) than the current rate:
+The following table presents the sensitivity of the School District's proportionate share of the net pension liability of the Plan to changes in the discount rate, calculated using the discount rate of 7.50 percent, as well as what it would be if it were calculated using a discount rate that is 1.00 percent lower (6.50 percent) or 1.00 percent higher (8.50 percent) than the current rate:

-System 00% Decrease (6.50%) Current Discount Rate (7.50%) 1.00% Increase (8.50%) The School District's proportionate share of the net pension liability of the SCRS \$ 111,978,433 88,821,422 \$ 69,412,903
+1.0 00% Decrease Current Discount Rate 1 .00% Increase System (6.50%) (7.50%) (8.50%) The School District's proportionate share of the pension liability of the SCRS \$ 121,975,288 97,777,928 \$ 77,634,538

-Plan Fiduciary Net Position
+Fiduciary Net Position

-Detailed information regarding the fiduciary net position of the Plan administered by the PEBA is available in the separately issued CAFR containing financial statements and required supplementary information for the SCRS.
-The CAFR is publicly available through the Retirement Benefits' link on the PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, PO Box 11960, Columbia, SC 29211-1960.
+Detailed information regarding the fiduciary net position of the Plan administered by the PEBA is available in the separately issued CAFR containing financial statements and required supplementary information.
+The CAFR is publicly available through the Retirement Benefits' link on the PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, SC 29223.